During our Chicago trip last week, I felt extremely burned out.

 First off, I love any book about food.
 If you’ve read my blog for a while, that’s no surprise to you.
 I bookmarked at least half of the recipes to make as soon as I got home.
 Goat cheese biscuits?
 Dark chocolate sea salted toffee?
 Blueberry and peach breakfast crisp?
 You don’t have to ask twice.

-Secondly, lots of the book takes place in Chicago, so it was fun to be reading it interspersed with outings to the very restaurants and neighborhoods she was referencing in her book.
+Secondly, a good chunk of the Bread and Wine book takes place in Chicago, so it was fun to be reading it interspersed with outings to the very restaurants and neighborhoods she was referencing in her book.

 Also Shauna (yes, I feel like we are on a first-name basis, and besides when we were flying out of Chicago, the flight attendant noticed me reading this book and told me that she and Shauna went to the same high school and now attend the same church.
 So, we’d totally be friends), is hilariously funny.